Sort

 Can't find the answer you're looking for?
 Contact our team - we're always happy to help.

 A compound firework is multiple cakes or barrages pre-fused together into a single unit on a board.
 Lighting one fuse triggers the entire sequence automatically, firing each section in turn to deliver a continuous, varied aerial display.
-Also known as compound cakes or compound barrages, they can contain 100 to 400 or more shots and typically run for one to four minutes, making them one of the most impressive single fireworks available to consumers.
+Also known as compound cakes or compound barrages, they can contain 100 to 400 or more shots and typically run for one to four minutes, with some lasting nearly 7 minutes, making them one of the most impressive single fireworks available to consumers.

-Always check the safety distance on each product before buying.
+Always check the safety distance on each product before buying to make sure it's right for your setup.

 This is completely normal.
-A brief pause between sections is caused by the internal fusing transitioning from one linked cake to the next.
-It does not mean the firework has failed.
-Never approach the compound during a pause - wait until the display has fully finished and the firework has completely cooled before going near it.
-If after several minutes no further firing occurs, treat it as a misfire and follow the guidance in your safety instructions.
+Short pauses happen as the internal fuse transfers from one linked cake to the next, allowing the display to continue in stages.
+It doesn’t mean the firework has stopped or failed.
+Never approach the compound firework during a pause.
+Always wait until the display has fully finished and the firework has completely cooled before going near it.
+If no further effects occur after several minutes, treat it as a misfire and follow the safety instructions provided.

 Our minimum order for home delivery is £99 including VAT.